ThoughtWorksInc/TWU101-TDDIntro/README.md

 Once you know what behavior you want to verify you can name your test.
 A great format for test names is, `should<expected behavior>When<situation that behavior depends on>`.
 In our pluralizing example, the expected behavior is ‘add an s’ and the situation is ‘normal word’.
-That means that we could name out test `shouldAddSWhenWordIsNormal`.
+That means that we could name our test `shouldAddSWhenWordIsNormal`.
 Since it’s not necessarily clear what it means for a word to be ‘normal’, we could also name the test `shouldAddS` or `shouldAddSToWord`.